miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 I3 = I1 + I2 = 13.5mA

 In addition, it's important to note that according to Kirchhoff's Current Law, the current remains constant along a single line or branch of the circuit.
-This principle is logical, as the electrons that move into one side of the circuit must move out of the other side, much like how water that enters a tube must eventually leave the tube.
+This principle is logical, as the electrons that move into one side of the conductor must move out of the other side, much like how water that enters a tube must eventually leave the tube.

 #### Short Circuit
 To illustrate Kirchhoff's voltage law in a little more depth, let's consider the following scenario: